 Students studying through the medium of Welsh should be allocated a Welsh speaking Academic Mentor.

-In respect of Joint Honours programmes delivered by more than one College, students shall be allocated an Academic Mentor from each College.
+In respect of Joint Honours programmes delivered by more than one Faculty/School, students shall be allocated an Academic Mentor from each Faculty/School.

 To consider the ratio of students to Academic Mentors to ensure a fair allocation, taking into account overall workload.

-Wherever possible, Colleges are encouraged to assign the same Academic Mentor for the duration of the student’s programme, where appropriate.
+Wherever possible, Faculties/Schools are encouraged to assign the same Academic Mentor for the duration of the student’s programme, where appropriate.

 To ensure that replacement Academic Mentors are allocated to students in instances of extended staff absence.

-To appoint a member(s) of staff with responsibility for coordinating the Academic Mentoring arrangements within the College.
+To appoint a member(s) of staff with responsibility for coordinating the Academic Mentoring arrangements within the Faculty/School.

 To appoint two or more Senior Academic Mentor(s) to provide guidance and support to Academic Mentors and to assist in the management of complex matters.

-To ensure that an appropriate system is maintained to effectively monitor Academic Mentoring arrangements within the College.
+To ensure that an appropriate system is maintained to effectively monitor Academic Mentoring arrangements within the Faculty/School.

 To ensure that clear information is provided to students on how to request a change of Academic Mentor.